 Amity Tours (Turismo Amity Tours Ltda.
 RUT: 77.977.530–5) shall not be held responsible for any damage, expense or inconvenience caused by late arrival of public transport, change of schedule, strikes, vehicle breakdown, Acts of God, or other conditions.
 The right is reserved to alter the itinerary should it be deemed necessary.

 In any adventure activity, there is an element of risk involved.
 Chile’s accident compensation scheme provides only limited assistance to visitors to Chile who are injured.
 We strongly recommend that all travelers to Chile have full insurance covering any injury they might suffer, including medical treatment cover, before undertaking this activity.

-Only hiking, nature and cycling tours count with insurance.
-However, for the skiing and horseback riding tours we do not count with the proper insurance.
+Only hiking, conservation and cycling tours count with insurance.
+However, for the skiing tours we do not count with the proper insurance.
 Therefore, all clients must have the appropriate insurance that covers the activity or activities involved in the excursion(s) and/or program(s).
 Without proof of the appropriate insurance the client will not be allowed to participate in the excursion.